dunkelfrosch/docker-bitbucket/README.md

 docker-compose up -d bitbucket
 ```

-4. (optional) rename the resulting image after successful build (we'll use our image auto-name result here)
+4. (*optional*) rename the resulting image after successful build (we'll use our image auto-name result here)

 ```bash
 docker tag dfdockerbitbucket_bitbucket df/bitbucket:4.1.0
 ```

 5. the result should by a running container and an available local bitbucket image

 ![](https://dl.dropbox.com/s/iwbxdix94tw1wmj/dc_result_001.png)

-## Installation-Method 3, docker-compose (using db)
+## Installation-Method 3, Docker Compose using DB (advanced)
-bitbucket needs a relational db and may feel more self-confident using data-only container features.
-Take a look inside your *./sample-config* path, we've provide a few sample docker-compose yaml config files to show you those feature implementations.
+Bitbucket needs a relational DB and for safety reasons we suggest using data-only container features.
+Take a look inside your *./sample-config* path, we've provided a few sample Docker Compose yaml config files below to show you those feature implementations.

 ./sample-configs/**docker-compose-dc.yml**
 > sample configuration for data-container feature